 - You’re too busy writing code to spend time marketing

 Let me address the fear of someone stealing your idea with the following: Wake the hell up!
 No one cares about your idea.
 Not even your mom (I know she said she does, but she was just being nice).

 Anyone with the skill to clone your idea and the motivation to actually make it happen is way too busy with the 37 ideas they have every day to bother taking yours.
 And if someone does steal it before you launch, consider it a favor.

 Having your idea stolen sooner saves you the hassle of building it, only to have someone steal it then.
 If it’s that easy to steal it’s going to happen one way or the other.

-But myself and another developer could get together and clone almost any popular web application in a month.
+But myself and another developer could get together and clone almost any popular web application in a month or two.
 Or for that matter, we could simply buy a clone script.
-Twitter, Facebook, eBay, Groupon, Digg, and about 50 others are available for around $100 each.
+Twitter, Facebook, eBay, Groupon, and about 50 others are available for around $100 each.

 No, these days even technical execution is mostly trivial (with a few exceptions for apps built around unique algorithms).
 Far more important is marketing execution.
 If you can out-market someone, you can make your Git repository public and still kick the crap out of anyone.